pdl/jtl/spec/draft.md

 ## Processor and Documents

-A JTL document is a JSON document whose root node is a hash and whose structure is defined in this specification.
+A JTL document is a JSON document whose root node is a JSON Object and whose structure is defined in this specification.
 It is read by a JTL Processor, and when applied to a JSON document called a Source Document, the Processor produces one or more JSON documents called the Result Documents.
 Source and Result Documents may have any sort of JSON node as their root and may contain any legal JSON content.

 ## Components of JTL